 Here, we propose a clustered spatio-temporal varying coefficient regression model.
 The motivating dataset comprises county-level cancer mortality rates in the Southeast of the United States in three time periods: 2000-2004, 2005-2009, and 2010-2014.
 Of particular interest is cancer mortality in relation to urbanization for each county.
 In a regression model for the motivating data, a subdomain may exist in space and time which provides a distinct association between cancer mortality and the extent of urbanization relative to the background.
 Such a cluster of distinctive relationships may be captured by clusters of regression coefficients in space and time, and may provide important insight into public health and policy-making.
-Thus, in this article, we consider the development of new spatio-temporal varying coefficients.
-This may be viewed as an extension of our previous work with spatial only data to spatio-temporal data, but the extension is substantive due to a multitude of challenges in modeling, testing, and computation.
+Thus, in this article, we consider the development of new spatio-temporal varying coefficients regression models and novel statistical methodology for identification of clustered spatio-temporal varying coefficients.
+This may be viewed as an extension of our previous work with spatial only data29 to spatio-temporal data, but the extension is substantive due to a multitude of challenges in modeling, testing, and computation.
 For a spatio-temporal cluster, we define a cylindrical cluster by a circular window for a temporal interval.
 To identify a single cluster, we develop hypothesis testing for potential cylindrical clusters, and for multiple clusters, we propose two methods to identify multiple clusters in the intercepts and slopes sequentially.
 In addition to introducing our method, we also demonstrate that models using a basis of circular windows can effectively identify noncircular windows.